Abstract

 Installation

-To use this benchmark, you need to install simple-hpo-bench
+To use this benchmark, you need to install simple-hpo-bench.

 $ pip install simple-hpo-bench